MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-purge.md

 ---
 # Data purge

->[!Note]
+> [!Note]
 > This article provides steps for how to delete personal data from the device or service and can be used to support your obligations under the GDPR.
 If you're looking for general information about GDPR, see the [GDPR section of the Service Trust portal](https://servicetrust.microsoft.com/ViewPage/GDPRGetStarted).

 As a data platform, Azure Data Explorer supports the ability to delete individual records, through the use of Kusto `.purge` and related commands.
 You can also [purge an entire table](#purging-an-entire-table).

 > [!WARNING]
-> Data deletion through the `.purge` command is designed to
-> be used to protect personal data and should not be used in other scenarios.
-It is not designed to support frequent delete requests, or deletion of massive
-> quantities of data, and may have a significant performance
-> impact on the service.
+> Data deletion through the `.purge` command is designed to be used to protect personal data and should not be used in other scenarios.
+It is not designed to support frequent delete requests, or deletion of massive quantities of data, and may have a significant performance impact on the service.

 ## Purge guidelines

 Carefully design your data schema and investigate relevant policies before storing personal data in Azure Data Explorer.

 1. In a best-case scenario, the retention period on this data is sufficiently short and data is automatically deleted.
-1. If retention period usage isn't possible, isolate all data that is subject to privacy rules in a small number of Kusto tables.
+1. If retention period usage isn't possible, isolate all data that is subject to privacy rules in a small number of Azure Data Explorer tables.
 Optimally, use just one table and link to it from all other tables.
 This isolation allows you to run the data [purge process](#purge-process) on a small number of tables holding sensitive data, and avoid all other tables.
 1. The caller should make every attempt to batch the execution of `.purge` commands to 1-2 commands per table per day.
 Don't issue multiple commands with unique user identity predicates.
 Instead, send a single command whose predicate includes all user identities that require purging.

 ## Purge process

 The process of selectively purging data from Azure Data Explorer happens in the following steps:

-1. **Phase 1:**
+1. Phase 1:
-   Give an input with a Kusto table name and a per-record predicate, indicating which records to delete.
+   Give an input with an Azure Data Explorer table name and a per-record predicate, indicating which records to delete.
 Kusto scans the table looking to identify data shards that would participate in the data purge.
 The shards identified are those having one or more records for which the predicate returns true.
-1. **Phase 2: (Soft Delete)**
+1. Phase 2: (Soft Delete)
    Replace each data shard in the table (identified in step (1)) with a reingested version.
 The reingested version shouldn't have the records for which the predicate returns true.
 If new data is not being ingested into the table, then by the end of this phase, queries will no longer return data for which the predicate returns true.
 The duration of the purge soft delete phase depends on the following parameters:
      * The number of records that must be purged
 	 * Record distribution across the data shards in the cluster